sco1/zwom/README.md

 | `POWER`             | Target power        | `int` or `int%`<sup>1</sup> | Mostly no<sup>2</sup>    |
 | `@`                 | Display a message   | `@ MM:SS str`<sup>3</sup>   | Yes                      |

-1. For Interval & Ramp segments, the range syntax can be used to set values for the work/rest segments (e.g. `65% -> 120%`)
+1. For Interval & Ramp segments, the range syntax can be used to set values for the work/rest segments (e.g. `65% -> 120%`).
-2. Power is optional for Free segments
+2. Power is ignored for Free segments.
-3. Message timestamps are relative to their containing block
+3. Message timestamps are relative to their containing block.

 ### Sample Workout
 ```
 META {
-    NAME "My Workout",
+    NAME "Sample Workout",
-    AUTHOR "Some Author",
+    AUTHOR "sco1",
-    DESCRIPTION "Here's a description!",
+    DESCRIPTION "Here's a description!

-    TAGS "super, sweet, workout",
+    Descriptions may be on more than one line too!",
+    TAGS "#RECOVERY #super #sweet #workout",
     FTP 270,
 }
 FREE {DURATION 10:00}